rust-embedded/discovery/src/09-clocks-and-timers/one-shot-timer.md

 available to the microcontroller thus it can be controlled using registers.

-The microcontroller we are using has several (in fact, more than 10) timers of different kinds (basic, general purpose and advanced timers) available to it.
+The microcontroller we are using has several (in fact, more than 10) timers of different kinds (basic, general purpose, and advanced timers) available to it.
 Some timers have more "precision" than others and some can be used for more than just keeping track of time.